 An autoclave, on the other hand, differs in that after the pressure has finished, it will pull the steam and the condensation through the drain vent until it lowers its PSI.

-When Should You Use a Pressure Cooker for Sterilization?
+How Should You Use a Pressure Cooker for Sterilization?

 In understanding the differences between the pressure cooker and the autoclave, you will know when to use the pressure cooker and when to use the autoclave.
 We’d like to highlight that in most cases, the pressure cooker makes more sense for casual use.
 You can even cook with it when not using it for sterilization.
 For that reason, a lot of people will do better with a pressure cooker, and it doesn’t cost as much as an autoclave.